KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript/2-function/README.md

 ## Prepare your workspace

-1. Copy and paste the following HTML code into your _index.html_ file.
+1. Replace the contents of your _index.html_ file with the following code.
+You can copy and paste it.

    {% codeblock copy %}index.html{% codeblock %}